TritonDataCenter/rfd/rfd/0118/README.md

 the checksum must be validated.

 The second issue is somewhat related.
-Today, when we have the `HCKSUM_INET_FULL_V4` and `HCKSUM_INET_FULL_V6` flags we do not indicate the set of L4 protocols that are considered by these.
+Today, when we have the `HCKSUM_INET_FULL_V4`, `HCKSUM_INET_FULL_V6` and `HCKSUM_INET_PARTIAL` flags we do not indicate the set of L4 protocols that are considered by these.
 The issue comes to the forefront when hardware supports different sets from what the operating system expects.

 The four L4 checksums that come up most often are the ones we mentioned
 earlier: TCP, UDP, ICMP, and SCTP.
 Of these, the OS implies that those values mean TCP, UDP, and ICMP.
 However, while most hardware supports TCP and UDP checksum offload, the same is not true for ICMP.
-For example, drivers like `qede` do not support ICMPv6 checksum offload.
+For example, the `qede` driver does not support ICMPv6 checksum offload and the `i40e` driver does not support partial checksum calculation for ICMP.

 ## Proposals

-### Dealing with `HCKSUM_INET_FULL_*`
+### Dealing with `HCKSUM_INET_FULL_V*` and `HCKSUM_INET_PARTIAL`

-To deal with the issue around what does `HCKSUM_INET_FULL_V4` and `HCKSUM_INET_FULL_V6` mean, I propose that we clarify things in the manual page to specifically say that these only refer to the TCP and UDP protocols.
+To deal with the question around what does `HCKSUM_INET_FULL_V4`, `HCKSUM_INET_FULL_V6` and `HCKSUM_INET_PARTIAL` mean, I propose that we clarify things in the manual page to specifically say that these only apply to the TCP and UDP protocols.

-This does mean that there are some drivers that currently provide ICMP checksum support that will be missing out.
+This does mean that there are some drivers that currently provide ICMP checksum support which will be missing out.
 However, the percentage of traffic that is ICMP and the corresponding cost for such drivers will be minimal.
-In addition, we should add two new flags to cover ICMP.
+In addition, we should add three new flags to cover ICMP.

 * `HCKSUM_INET_FULL_ICMPv4`